5 Key points:

 b) Radiation (External beam or Brachytherapy)

 Radiation therapy uses high energy X-rays to kill the cancerous cells.
 There are 2 ways to administer this therapy, either externally (DXT) or internally (brachytherapy).
 External beam is a daily session lasting 7 weeks.
 Side-effects include fatigue, skin reaction, frequent urination, diarrhoea and rectal bleeding.
-Brachytherapy involves planting multiple radioactive seeds within the prostate and requires soft-ware planning and accurate placement as seed expulsion out of the urethra can occur [Fig 7].
-Long term side effects of radiotherapy are cumulative and include urinary / faecal incontinence and impotence.
+Brachytherapy is a 2-step process that involves planting multiple radioactive seeds within the prostate after soft-ware imaging and planning.
+This is to ensure accurate placement to ensure the whole prostate is covered and minimise seed expulsion out of the urethra [Fig 10].
+Long term side effects of radiotherapy are cumulative and include radiation cystitis (bleeding), urinary / faecal incontinence and impotence.

-Watchful waiting is an option based on autopsy studies which showed that many men who died of other illnesses harboured prostate cancer.
+Active surveillance is an option based on autopsy studies which showed that many men who died of other illnesses harboured prostate cancer.
 This is feasible for older men (above 75 years) and those with low-grade, low-volume prostate cancer.
-The problem with adopting this policy is that as much as 30% of such cases still progress to aggressive cancers and ultimately require intervention.
+The problem with adopting this policy is that as much as 30% of such cancer still progress to aggressive cancers and ultimately require intervention.

 Advanced Prostate Cancer (Stage 3 & 4)